sdkuker/RealmWeb/readme.txt

 defensive calculations like total defense, etc.
 9) Added the 'must parry' column in combat.
 It's just a number that doesn't factor into any calcuation or carry over to the next round.
 Every round starts at zero regardless of the value from the previous round.
+10) Added the Stevieware Navigation Brand 'about' view and put a version number in there.
+I have to manually update the version in the about.js file whenever a new version of the app gets deployed.